Pumpkins and squashes are some of the foods that I’ve been looking forward to every autumn for several years now.

 - Line a baking sheet with parchment paper.
-Arrange pumpkin halves (or slices, if it was a bigger pumpkin) on baking sheet so that they don’t touch each other, with the skin facing up.
+Arrange pumpkin halves (or slices, if it was a bigger pumpkin) on a baking sheet so that they don’t touch each other, with the skin facing up.

-- When it’s done, take it out of the oven, let it cool a bit and then scrape it with a spoon and turn into a smooth puree in your food processor.
+- When it’s done, take it out of the oven, let it cool a bit and then scrape it with a spoon and turn it into a smooth puree in your food processor.

 After roasting the pumpkin and turning it into a puree, I am usually left with an excess of that same puree that I know I’ll certainly not be able to use in a few days.
 That’s where my freezer comes to the rescue.